multiOTP/multiotp/README.md

            sql-tokens-table: SQL tokens table, default is multiotp_tokens
             sql-users-table: SQL users table, default is multiotp_users
    tel-default-country-code: Default country code for phone number
+         text-sms-challenge: Text displayed for the SMS challenge
+       text-token-challenge: Text displayed for the challenge
  token-serial-number-length: Length of the serial number of the tokens
                              (used for self-registration)